mosaic-island/mosaic-island.github.io/portfolio.md

         <dl>
             <dt>Amazon Web Services</dt>
             <dd>
                 <p>The Application Engineering team has been working with Amazon Web Services (AWS) for the past 10 years.
 In 2017 they migrated the Which?
 CRM platform from a traditionally hosted application in RackSpace to AWS and were responsible for all aspects of its operation.
-The team are proficient in managing and </p>
+The team are proficient in managing and
+                 operating and AWS deployment.</p>
             </dd>
             <dt>JVM Languages</dt>
             <dd>